 - 5 Nights accommodation in sharing double on Bed & Breakfast basis.

-- Private return transfer from Airport to hotel.
+- Private return transfer from Beirut airport to hotel and V.V.

 This package is valid from